 2. We match your requirements with features and prices from our partners.

 3. Only companies that match your requirements will reach out to you.

 RingCentral Office promotes itself as an all-in-one solution for all business sizes, with a unified communications strategy that means plenty of integration options, from Google to Microsoft, Oracle to Amazon, and Zendesk to Salesforce.

-Pricing begins at just $19.99 for up to 10 users, with call management and phone system administration, as well as phone rental options for conference phones and even desks.
+The most basic tier offers call management and phone system administration, as well as phone rental options for conference phones and even desks.

 However, it's the pricing tiers above this where RingCentral Office really comes into its own with a comprehensive set of features that should be integral to any modern phone service.